 Publications

-"A Game Theory Perspective on Delivery Methods in Construction" with John Killingsworth.
+"A Game Theory Perspective on Delivery Methods in Construction." with John Killingsworth.
 2023, Lean Construction Journal, pp. 21-40.

 Abstract: Integrated Project Delivery (IPD) in construction has long been celebrated for its ingenuity and efficiency, yet few principals (project owners and, or developers) choose it as a procurement method.
 We take a game theoretic approach to explain why this might be the case and expose the market failures that principals might be ignoring by choosing traditional methods over IPD.
 Our primary insight is that traditional design-bid-build projects encounter pervasive moral hazard problems that reduce the efficiency of construction and create conflict between participants.
 Informed by interviews with IPD participants, we model the important strategic and social advantages of IPD that complement more well-known efficiency advantages.